Trowell services: Buildings

 It had 60 petrol pumps, a post office, a RAC station, a police station, with Robin Hood shields in the entrance.
 There was a business conference building for up to 250 people.
 The car parks were for 400 vehicles.
 It was managed from Trowell Hall.

 Renovation

 On 7 April 1988 health minister Edwina Currie opened the new Country Kitchen, costing £750,000, built over 10 weeks by Simons of Lincoln.
 At the opening, Edwina Currie said that British Rail coffee was too expensive.

 In April 1989 the Granada services were refurbished.
 A 'Business Point' centre opened on 4 April 1989.

 Nottinghamshire County Council opened a Tourist Information Centre, on the northbound side, on 31 March 1991.
-A English Tourist Network Automation (ETNA) computer was installed in April 1992.
+An English Tourist Network Automation (ETNA) computer was installed in April 1992.